-- Unless superseded by a live planning application the delivery timeframes are aligned to the housing land supply trajectory set out in the most recently published Annual Monitoring Report (AMR).
-The AMR is published each December to cover the preceding financial year. - An affordable housing rate of 30% has been applied to all major developments which is nil rated for CIL - For previously developed sites (with existing buildings) an adjustment for existing floorspace (50% discount) has been made. - A 30% discount has been applied to the 'windfall' allowance.
-Whilst only a small proportion of these will be major developments (10+ dwellings) that deliver affordable housing it is felt appropriate to retain this level of discount as some of the dwellings delivered will be self-.build (exempt from CIL) and a significant proportion of these schemes will involve the redevelopment of existing buildings / floorspace.
-'Windfall' allowance is not included for the first 3 years from the base date of the calculation
+- They are aligned to the housing land supply trajectory set out in the most recently published Annual Monitoring Report (AMR) which is published each December to cover the preceding financial year. - An affordable housing rate of 30% has been applied to all major developments - For previously developed sites (with existing buildings) an adjustment for existing floorspace (50% discount) has been made. - A 30% discount has been applied to the 'windfall' allowance as some of the dwellings delivered will be self-build and a significant proportion will involve the redevelopment of existing buildings - Greenfield sites will deliver 3 bed houses @ 90 sqm - Apartment schemes will deliver 2 bed flats @ 66sqm - Windfalls will deliver 2 bed houses @ 77 sqm - Payments have been calculated/phased in line with the Council's adopted Instalment Policy